Qiskit/qiskit-ibm-runtime/docs/cloud/cost.rst

 Manage costs
 ############

-The Standard plan is not free, although you are only charged for the time your job spends on actual quantum devices ("quantum time").
+The Standard plan is not free, although you are only charged for the time your job spends on actual quantum devices ("Quantum Runtime time" or QR time).
 You are not charged for time on classical computers, including running jobs on simulators.
 Use the information in this topic to help you understand how much you’re paying and how to limit your costs.

 Time limits on programs
 ***********************